MacLemon/CongressChecklist/README.md

 # CongressChecklist
 ===================

-List of things to do, to pack and tips on attending a congress, especially Chaos Communication Congress.
+List of things to do, to pack and tips on attending a congress, conference or other event, especially Chaos Communication Congress.
+It's been handy for general travel as well.

 This list is irregularly updated (and pushed).
 You may want to refresh regularly. :-) Pull requests are welcome!

+If you're attenting a camping event, with the great outdoors, evil daystar and foliage, you'll also want to check out [@Columbia19][144]'s [Camping-Checklist][43] in addition!

 ---